-Staffer injured, fire set during Lincoln prison disturbance
+Staffers injured, fire set during Lincoln prison disturbance

 LINCOLN, Neb.
-(AP) — Inmates set a housing unit ablaze during an uprising that injured a staff member at a Lincoln prison, the third such fire at a Nebraska prison in two years.
+(AP) — Inmates set a housing unit ablaze during an uprising that injured three staff members at a Lincoln prison, the third such fire at a Nebraska prison in two years.

-A spokeswoman for the Department of Correctional Services said the staff member sustained minor injuries after he was attacked during the disturbance around 7:30 p.m.
-Friday at the Diagnostic and Evaluation Center.
-No other staff or inmates were injured.
+A spokeswoman for the Department of Correctional Services said one staff member sustained minor injuries after he was attacked during the disturbance around 7:30 p.m.
+Friday at the Diagnostic and Evaluation Center and was treated at a hospital.

+The two other staff members were assaulted after trying to help their colleague, spokeswoman Dawn-Renee Smith said Saturday.
+One was treated for a minor injury and the other refused medical treatment, she said.

+Prison officials had initially reported that only one staff member was assaulted.

 Nebraska State Patrol troopers and prison emergency teams quashed the disturbance in less than two hours, which state prisons director Scott Frakes called “a quick resolution of the incident.”

-Officials have not detailed the extent of the damage to the housing unit where the fire occurred.
+Officials have not detailed the extent of the damage to the housing unit where the fire occurred but said Saturday that enough repairs and cleanup had been made to return about 32 inmates to the unit.

 “Corrections staff willingly put themselves in harm’s way, and once again they demonstrated their commitment to public safety,” Frakes said in a written release.